d-asensio/cabify-shopping-cart/README.md

  - It is a controlled component
  - It does not implement a mechanism to increase or decrease the value, so the decision of how to react to `onDecrease` and `onIncrease` is left to the consumer.

- The reason behind this design decision is **reusability**, while it is true that this component has a specific behavior in this application, it is potentially useful for another application or even for future features of this one.
+ The reason behind this design is **reusability**, while it is true that this component has a specific behavior in this application, it is potentially useful for another application or even for future features of this one.

  The component could implement the increasing/decreasing logic internally and just expose the `onChange` handler that would always provide the updated `newValue`, but this will force us to modify the component when new requirements come.